The Sherman Lectures in Jewish Studies 2014

 Masterclass (post-graduates only): 'Persons and bodies, Jews and Christians: Challenges in studying the medieval past' (handout).
 3:00-4:30pm on Tuesday 13 May at University Place 5.204.

-The complete series of four lectures is available on YouTube.
+The complete series of four lectures is also available as a YouTube playlist.

 Next year: Sherman Lectures 2015: Amy-Jill Levine (Vanderbilt University): 'Jesus, Judaism and Christianity: Old Prejudices and New Possibilities'